Pupil Development Grant statement 2021-22

 - Balancing whole school strategies with targeted interventions to ensure that all learners entitled to free school meals benefit as individuals, whilst the whole school also develops ability to support every learner to achieve their full potential.

-Ysgol Emrys ap Iwan has received £261050 for the financial year 2018-19 as part of the Development Grant in Wales.
-The school has a comprehensive plan, agreed and monitored by GwE and Conwy County Borough Council, to promote high expectations attainment and progress and to remove barriers to learning for learners entitled to this funding.
+Ysgol Emrys ap Iwan has a comprehensive plan, agreed and monitored by GwE and Conwy Local Authority, to promote high expectations attainment and progress and to remove barriers to learning for learners entitled to this funding.

 - Parental Engagement Opportunities.